sgeorgi/actix-yew-test/README.md

 ## Build

-Run `build.sh` in the root-directory to compile a single `server` binary including the static output of compiled `web`, and package it into a docker container
+Run `build_docker.sh` in the root-directory to create a single `server`-docker image including the static output of compiled `web`